-The cheapest in our line of recommendations for the best home espresso coffee machine, DeLonghi EC155 also holds the title of Bestseller on Amazon.
+The cheapest in our line of recommendations for the best home espresso coffee machine, DeLonghi EC155 is a best seller when it comes to home espresso machines.
 Well, it does the most important thing right, that is brew a delicious espresso, but has a list of shortcomings too.
 Here is everything about DeLonghi EC155 and who should get it.

 The DeLonghi EC155 is a basic entry-level semi-automatic espresso machine, so there isn’t much you can do regarding control.